 - Chthonic: Cerberi can see in the dark, regardless of available light.

-- Desert Adapted: Cerberi gain an Aptitude on desert survival-type rolls, general immunity to high temperatures and the effects of blinding light.
+- Desert Adapted: Cerberi gain an automatic success on desert survival-type rolls, general immunity to high temperatures and the effects of blinding light

 When first contact was established with the nomadic Omid, the cerberi Brood-Mothers traded their males’ labor and their world’s mineral wealth for technology.
 Since that time, the cerberi have rapidly industrialized and have taken to the stars as mercenaries.